Flutterwave/Node-v3/documentation/banks.md

 ## Get all banks

-This describes how to get list of banks you can transfer to
+This section describes how to get a list of banks you can make transfers to.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');